someodd/waffle/README.md

 ## Try it out!

 Compile it with `cabal build` and then try it out with `cabal run waffle sdf.org 70 phlogs`.
+I compiled with GHC 8.10.7.

 Press `?` while using the browser for full details on using it!